Henriette-Bathily Women's Museum

 The Henriette-Bathily Women's Museum (in French: Musée de la Femme Henriette-Bathily) is a museum which was located on Gorée, an island on the coast of Senegal, across from the House of Slaves museum.
 In May 2015, it moved to Dakar, at the Place du Souvenir Africain et de la Diaspora (Corniche Ouest).

 A project conceived in 1987 by the filmmaker Ousmane William Mbaye, it was opened in 1994 under the direction of Annette Mbaye d'Erneville.

+Henriette Bathily

+The museum is named after Henriette Bathily, who was trained as a nursery nurse in France from 1947–1951, was director of Les Ballets Africains founded by Fodéba Keïta, became a director of news reports in Radio Mali and Radio Sénégal, and was the director of the cultural department of the Senegalese Centre culturel français from 1963 to her death on 4 April 1984.
+In 1975, Bathily helped to organise an international travelling exhibition, "The place and role of Senegalese women in rituals".
+Bathily supported the careers of several African artists, choreographs and actors and discreetly supported women's movements.

 Collections

 There were two levels within this colonial residence, built in 1777 during the French colonial period, having belonged to a wealthy signare, Victoria Albis.
 Until 1962, it was the property of the Angrand family, notably Armand-Pierre Angrand, a descendant of the signare, writer, a mayor of Gorée and the first mayor of colour of Dakar in 1936.

 Museum exhibits include common objects from the colonial period, farming tools, musical instruments, pottery, basketry, as well as photographs allowing a better understanding of the daily life of women in the country.
 The prominent figures of Senegalese women's emancipation are celebrated, for example the novelist Aminata Sow Fall.
 The building was also previously a courthouse, then the Museum of the Institut fondamental d'Afrique noire which was succeeded in 1966 by Institut Français d'Afrique Noire.